 - 11.5.18.1.
 The Fairgrounds is a unique area within Vaughan and requires a site specific designation.
 The intent of this Secondary Plan (and of the Woodbridge Heritage Conservation District) is to conserve the Fairgrounds as a significant cultural heritage landscape, and as a significant open space amenity within Vaughan. - 11.5.18.2.
 The maximum building height within the Private Open Space/The Fairgrounds area shall be11.0 meters (3 storeys). - 11.5.18.3.
-Notwithstanding policy 9.2.2.17, permitted uses include: - a. uses permitted in the Parks designation in accordance with policy 11.5.19;
+Notwithstanding policy 9.2.2.17, permitted uses include: - a. outdoor markets; - b. a track for the racing of animals;

-- outdoor exhibits and fairs; b. - C. outdoor markets; - d. a track for the racing of animals; - any general farming, agricultural use or animal husbandry, which is not obnoxious to the public welfare, and such uses or enterprises as are customarily carried on in the field of general agriculture; - f. office space associated with the management of the Fairgrounds; - ancillary buildings associated with the Fairgrounds activities, may be considered g. and shall be designed to contribute to the framing and layout of the Fairgrounds; - h. does not include a track for the racing of snowmobiles or any type of motorized vehicle, golf courses, golf driving ranges or miniature golf courses.
+- any general farming, agricultural use or animal husbandry, which is not obnoxious to the public welfare, and such uses or enterprises as are customarily carried on in the field of general agriculture; - d. office space associated with the management of the Fairgrounds; - e. ancillary buildings associated with the Fairgrounds activities, may be considered and shall be designed to contribute to the framing and layout of the Fairgrounds; - does not include a track for the racing of snowmobiles or any type of motorized vehicle, golf courses, golf driving ranges or miniature golf courses.